Hengle/Nexus-Security.github.io/content/posts/2016-09-09-real-racing-3-531-full-apk-hack-mod.md

 Real Racing 3 is an award-winning franchise that revolutionizes mobile racing games.
 The application offers integrated purchases.
 You can disable them in your device settings.
 Real Racing 3 offers licensed tracks, 39 circuits and 17 real-world sites, 43 cars at the start and more than 140 cars from the biggest manufacturers.
-Real Time Multiplayer Mode, Social Rankings, Chronos, Night Races and Time Shifted Multiplayer â¢ (TSM) technology to drive anywhere, against anyone and at any time.
+Real Time Multiplayer Mode, Social Rankings, Chronos, Night Races and Time Shifted Multiplayer ¢ (TSM) technology to drive anywhere, against anyone and at any time.
 Drive over 140 cars from legendary manufacturers: Ford, Ferrari, Lamborghini, Aston Martin, Mercedes-Benz ...
 Face up to 43 opponents: an epic experience on a mobile device.
 Start on 17 prestigious circuits: Silverstone, Hockenheimring, Le Mans 24-hour circuit, Dubai Autodrome ...